Free Standing Dog Ramps:

 Building The Platform

-This page is the second part of our instructions to build free standing dog ramps or indoor dog bed ramps.
+This page is the second part of our instructions build one of our free standing dog ramps or indoor dog bed ramps.
 The first part outlines the items needed and directions for making the sloped runway of this fixed or portable dog ramp for indoors.

-Platforms are an optional feature to free standing dog ramps but they add stability to the design.
+Platforms are an optional feature for free standing dog ramps but they do add stability to the design.

 Platforms may also serve as a base from which dogs can jump onto higher surfaces.

 Note that you may be able to create a platform from an existing end table, which will save you some of the steps below.
-However, make sure it contains cross braces.
+However, make sure it is strong enough to hold your dog and that it contains cross braces.

 Parts and Materials